Cockroaches are one of the most common pests in New York City, and their presence is often a cause for fear and disgust.

-According to one American Housing Survey, nearly 1 out of 6 New Yorkers have reported seeing cockroaches in their homes.
+According to one American Housing Survey, nearly 1 in 6 New Yorkers have reported seeing cockroaches in their homes.
+This highlights the severity of the problem in the city.

 Here’s what you should know when dealing with cockroaches in NYC, including facts, control, prevention, and extermination.